dyarawilliams/100-days-of-code/r1-log.md

 ### R1D78
 Worked on my javascript coding challenge #3 this was interesting had a error with putting the button inside the form and had to move it outside of the form.

+### R1D79
+Completed 100% of ES6 on freeCodeCamp this was an interesting journey and there will be days where I go back and use spaced repetition to understand those lessons.